How do I use this site?

 Each site page has a gigapixel image(s), three-dimensional model(s), or both.
 Gigapixel images are ultra-high resolution images created by stitching together many photographs (sometimes hundreds).
-These allow you to zoom in to view small details while maintaining an understanding of their position within a larger whole.
+These allow the user to zoom in to view small details while maintaining an understanding of their position within a larger whole.
 The gigapixel images on this site can be viewed within the site pages, or (by clicking on the full screen icon on the left-hand menu) in a separate full screen view.
 You can either zoom by using the toggle on the left-hand menu or your mouse wheel, and pan by dragging with your mouse.
 The 3D models can also be explored within the site pages.
-First click the blue play button (keep in mind you may have to be patient while the models load).
+First click the blue play button (keep in mind the models may take a minute to load).
 Click and hold to rotate the model, shift + click to pan, and zoom using your mouse wheel.
 If you are using a laptop or mobile device, the ways to zoom, pan, and rotate may differ depending on the model of your device and the system preferences you have set.

 Can I access the “Map of Northern Spain” on the home page through my own Google Map?

 Absolutely.
 To do that, first, go to the home page.
 You will see that there is a star icon right next to the title “Map of Northern Spain” – click it to save it to “My Maps” in your own Google Map; after you have saved it, the star should turn yellow.
 After that, open Google Maps on your electronic device.
 If you are accessing Google Maps on your computer or laptop, navigate to the menu (top-left corner), and select “Your places”.
 The “Map of Northern Spain should be saved under the “Maps” tab.